OpenTermsArchive/docs/content/community/how-to-join-mattermost.md

 Welcome to Open Terms Archive.
 This document provides guidelines for onboarding new members and contributors joining the Open Terms Archive community on Mattermost.

-Open Terms Archive welcomes various contributors, including individual contributors, sponsors, and other entities interested in transparency from the opaqueness of terms by Big Tech services.
+Open Terms Archive welcomes various contributors, including individuals, sponsors, and other entities interested in transparency from the opaqueness of terms by Big Tech services.

 ## Mattermost platform